ojalaw/suport_MP3/README.md

 A number of different security considerations were taken into account when putting together this project.

 **Use of .env file**
 Important credentials including DATABASE_URL and SECRET_KEY are located within .env file which is subsequently in a .gitignore file to ensure it remains secure.
-SECRET_KEY was initially located in __init__.py file, it has since been changed and moved to a more secure location in .env file.
+SECRET_KEY was initially located in __init__.py file, it has since been changed and moved to a more secure location in .env file, the database was also subsequently destroyed and rebuilt to produce a different DATABASE_URL.

 **Defensive Programming**
 Measures have been put in place throughout the site to prevent users from doing things they are not authorised to do.
 For example, A user who has not signed up to the site, cannot access any of the individual sports pages to add a post.
 This has been implemented using @login_required decorators.